Class 3 Image: AI generated

 What is Hurl

-Hurl is a file that records “how this API should behave.”
+Hurl is a file that describes “how this API should behave.”

-In game terms: in an RPG, buying a potion from an NPC has a rule “1 potion → -50 gold, +100 HP.”
-Checking that this rule hasn’t changed after a patch.
-That’s what Hurl does.
+As a game analogy: In an RPG, when you buy a potion from an NPC, there is a rule “1 potion → gold -50, HP +100.”
+Checking that this rule has not changed after a patch — that is what Hurl does.

 Let’s look at an actual Hurl file: